 Apparently the loss of my archive had nothing to do with stray or absent robot.txt files- according to Wayback Machine Director Mark Graham, it was a glitch:

 We found, and addressed, a condition that was causing playback of some sites to be unintentially blocked under certain conditions.

 If you believe in the open internet and it’s sustainability, then line up with me to donate to the Internet Archive — if they are not archiving it, nobody will.

-The post "No More Dinosaurs in the Museum of the Internet Archive Due Lack of Permission from Pigeons" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2016/07/no-more-dinosaurs/) on July 3, 2016.
+The post "No More Dinosaurs in the Museum of the Internet Archive Due Lack of Permission from Pigeons" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2016/07/no-more-dinosaurs/) on July 3, 2016.